MicrosoftDocs/PowerShell-Docs/scripting/setup/PS-remoting-second-hop.md

 ### Cons

 - Does not support the second hop for WinRM.
-- Has security vulnerabilities.
-- Provides no control over where credentials are used.
+- Provides no control over where credentials are used, creating a security vulnerability.

 ## Kerberos constrained delegation